 Early help is a way of supporting people to avoid problems, or to deal with them before they get worse.
+Problems may emerge at any point during childhood and adolescence

-The model has been developed to ensure long term sustainability and community empowerment, with an aim for families to be helped at the earliest point, improving children and young people’s life chances and reducing demand for crisis services.
+The Early Help model has been developed to ensure long term sustainability and community empowerment, with an aim for families to be helped at the earliest point, improving children and young people’s life chances and reducing demand for crisis services.

 The team is in place and the implementation for children, young people and families has begun.